aveshkh1/FraudDetectionApp/README.md

-# FraudDetectionAp# Fraud Detection Web Application
+# Fraud Detection Web Application

 ## Description
 This is a web application for detecting fraudulent transactions using machine learning.
 The model is based on CatBoost, a gradient boosting algorithm, and aims to identify suspicious or fraudulent transactions from a given dataset.